 The Company is well aware of its responsibility towards a better and cleanerenvironment.
 Our efforts in environment management go well beyond mere compliance withstatutory requirements.

 Your Company attaches significant importance to continuous upgradation of HumanResources for achieving the highest levels of efficiency customer satisfaction andgrowth.
 As part of the overall HR Strategy training programmes have been organized foremployees at various levels through both internal and external faculties during the yearunder review.

 The industrial relations during the year under review continued to be cordial.
 TheDirectors place on record their sincere appreciation for the services rendered byemployees at all levels.

 PARTICULARS OF EMPLOYEES

-Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 forms part ofthe Boards report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the (Appointment andRemuneration of Managerial Personnel) Rules 2014 are given in Annexure-F'' tothis report.

 The Company does not have any Unclaimed Shares issued in physical form pursuant toPublic Issue / Rights Issue.

 During the financial year 2016-17 your Company has entered into transactions withRelated Parties as defined under section 2(76) of the Companies Act 2013 read withCompanies (Specification of Definitions Details) Rules 2014 all of which are in theordinary course of business and on arm's length basis and in accordance with theprovisions of the Companies Act 2013 read with the Rules issued thereunder and theListing Regulations.

 All transactions with Related Parties were reviewed and approved by the AuditCommittee.
 Prior omnibus approval was granted by the Audit Committee for Related PartyTransactions.